 In The Little Mermaid Ursula was kicked out of Atlantica because she attacked King Triton and tried to seize the throne.
 Then, when Ariel came too close to getting that first kiss that would undo Ursula's plans, she sabotages that by transforming into Vanessa and using Ariel's voice to hypnotize the prince, just so Ariel would remain her slave.
 Then, even after promising Triton to release Ariel in exchange for his magical trident, she tries and fails to kill Ariel.
 To top it all off, she goes on a rampage and tries to kill everyone because of how badly her plans have been mucked up.

 Lord Shen in Kung Fu Panda 2.
 First, he invents the cannon with plans to use it to make himself more powerful.
-When his family's Soothsayer predicts that he will be defeated by a panda, his response is to try to murder them all.
+When his family's Soothsayer predicts that he will be defeated by "a black and white warrior", his response is to try to murder a nearby village of pandas.
 By the time the film's events roll around, he wants nothing less than to conquer all of China.

 Film - Live-Action

 In Gladiator, Marcus Aurelius wants to make General Maximus his heir specifically because Maximus does not have any ambition to be Emperor and Marcus wants Rome to become a Republic again.
 Commodus, however, has great ambition to be a wise and just Emperor.
 When he learns that the position is about to be snatched from him, he murders his own father.
 This lends credence to an Alternative Character Interpretation that Marcus Aurelius felt that ambition was not the only flaw disqualifying Commodus from the purple robes of power...